-\item Second, for a given hypothesis space, the ideal joint hypothesis $g^*$ is defined as the hypothesis which globally minimizes the combined error from seen and unseen domains \citep{ben2007analysis, ben2010theory}:
+\item Secondly, using the setting in \cite{ben2007analysis}, for a given hypothesis space, the ideal joint hypothesis $g^*$ is defined as the hypothesis which globally minimizes the combined error from seen and unseen domains \cite{ben2007analysis, ben2010theory}:

 In other words, this hypothesis should work well in both domains.
-Next, the error induced by using this ideal joint hypothesis is called \textit{combined risk}:
+The error induced by using this ideal joint hypothesis is called \textit{combined risk}:

-Note that the labeling function is a mapping from the representation space to the label space, therefore the ideal labeling function $g^*$ depends implicitly on the representation function $f$, hence, $\lambda$ must depend on $f$.
+Note that the labeling function $g$ is a mapping from the representation space to the label space, therefore, the ideal labeling function $g^*$ depends implicitly on the representation function $f$, hence, $\lambda$ depends on $f$.
 Simply ignoring this fact and treating $\lambda$ as a constant may loosen the upper bound.
-In contrast, our goal is to construct an upper bound with the \textit{combined risk} term $\sigma^{(u,s)}$ independent of both the representation function and the labeling function, which can be seen from Lemma \ref{lemma: 1} and Theorem \ref{theorem: 1}.
+By contrast, our goal is to construct an upper bound with the \textit{combined risk} term $\sigma^{(u,s)}$ independent of both the representation function and the labeling function, which can be seen from Lemma \ref{LEMMA: 1} and Theorem \ref{THEOREM: 1}.

-Finally, it is worth comparing our upper bound with the bound in Theorem 4.1 of \citep{zhao2019learning} which also has the \textit{combined risk} term free of the choice of the hypothesis class.
-However, note that the result in Theorem 4.1 of \citep{zhao2019learning} does not consider any representation function $f$, i.e., their labeling function directly maps from the input space to the label space, while our hypothesis is composed of a representation function from input space to representation space followed by a labeling function from representation space to label space.
-Since it is possible to pick a representation function $f$ that maps any input to itself, i.e., $f(\bm{x})=\bm{x}$ which leads to $h=g \circ f = g$, the bound in \citep{zhao2019learning} can be viewed as a special case of our proposed upper bound in Lemma~\ref{lemma: 1}. \end{itemize}
+\item Finally, it is worth comparing our upper bound with the bound in Theorem 4.1 of \cite{zhao2019learning} which also has the \textit{combined risk} term free of the choice of the hypothesis class.
+However, note that the result in Theorem 4.1 of \cite{zhao2019learning} does not consider any representation function $f$, \textit{i.e.}, their labeling function directly maps from the input space to the label space, while our hypothesis is composed of a representation function from the input space to the representation space followed by a labeling function from the representation space to the label space.
+Since it is possible to pick a representation function $f$ that maps any input to itself, \textit{i.e.}, $f(\bm{x})=\bm{x}$ which leads to $h=g \circ f = g$, the bound in \cite{zhao2019learning} can be viewed as a special case of our proposed upper bound in Lemma~\ref{LEMMA: 1}. \end{itemize}

-\subsection{Comparison with Upper Bounds in \citep{redko2017theoretical} and \citep{shen2018wasserstein}}
+\section{Comparison with Upper Bounds in \cite{REDKO2017THEORETICAL} and \cite{SHEN2018WASSERSTEIN}}

-The form of the upper bound derived in Theorem~\ref{theorem: 1} shares some similarities with Lemma 1 in \citep{redko2017theoretical} and Theorem 1 in \citep{shen2018wasserstein}, for example, all of them introduce Wasserstein distance between domain distributions.
+The form of the proposed upper bound derived in Theorem~\ref{THEOREM: 1} shares some similarities with Lemma 1 in \cite{REDKO2017THEORETICAL} and Theorem 1 in \cite{SHEN2018WASSERSTEIN}, for example, all of them introduce Wasserstein distance between domain distributions.
 However, they differ in the following key aspects.